codekansas/gandlf/docs/tricks.md

   - Reinforcement learning stability tricks: Not yet implemented
   - Use the Adam optimizer for the discriminator, and the SGD optimizer for the generator.
 This can be done as `model = gandlf.Model(optimizer=['adam', 'sgd'], ...)`
   - Don't let the discriminator saturate!
+  - Adapt the generator and discriminator updates so that when the generator loss is high relative to the discriminator, its learning rate is also higher.
+This is implemented as `gandlf.callbacks.AdaptiveLearningRate`